This post may contain affiliate links. For more information, please read my disclosure policy.

-But even after studying my curricula in order to best utilize it, the curricula I use still has limitations.
+But even after studying my curriculum in order to best utilize it, the curriculum I use still have limitations.
 It does not discuss meaning with your children.
-It does not ask leading questions and watch your child squirm under the pressure.
-It does not correct the writing and give editing advice.

 That being said, there is also something to be said for children learning to study and learn from books.
 There is nothing wrong with children reading and contemplating concepts to be discussed later with you.

-It’s merely that reading and contemplating does not replace discussion.
+It’s merely that reading and contemplating do not replace discussion.
 Although discussions are best held after the child has the opportunity to read and contemplate.